QIAGENDatastream/VCF_accuracy_evaluator/Readme.md

 * vt
 * tabix
 * samtools to reference the fasta (not done automatically by tool yet)
-* ftp://ftp-trace.ncbi.nih.gov/giab/ftp/release/NA12878_HG001/NISTv2.18/ provides suitable vcf and
+* ftp://ftp-trace.ncbi.nih.gov/giab/ftp/release/NA12878_HG001/NISTv2.18/ provides suitable vcf and bed file

 ###SKIPPING MAKE if you MEET MOST OR ALL REQUIREMENTS ALREADY: